OmarShawky1/ACU/README.md

    4. Read: https://www.freecodecamp.org/news/how-to-ask-good-technical-questions/
    5. Read about XY Problem: https://mywiki.wooledge.org/XyProblem
    6. Ask a binary question if possible.
 (I.e., True/false)
-   7. If not, Ask enclosed question if possible.
-(I.e., question that has expected answer; E.g., Which color?
+   7. If not, Ask the enclosed question if possible.
+(I.e., the question that has an expected answer; E.g., Which color?
 "Red", "Green", "Blue")
    8. If not, ask open questions and supply atomic information in an enumerated form.
 (E.g., "How to study Algorithms?"
 1. I know math.
 2. I know Programming Languages.)
    9. Note: Atomic information is the simplest form of information possible that can not be further broken down into even simpler data and can never hold more than a single meaning.
 4. Who to ask before you ask?
-   1. Only reliable person that is in charge, or has been charge, or reached the end of the road you want to take.
+   1. Only reliable person that is in charge, or has been in charge, or reached the end of the road you want to take.
    2. Never rely on an answer/course even if it is free before performing rule 1 above.
    3. Arabic shorts & videos:
       1. Dr. Mostafa: Video [1](https://www.youtube.com/live/ZHMr5kPjFpk?feature=share) & [2](https://www.youtube.com/live/8pSt7yhkfSw?feature=share).